bobup/PMSTopTen/doc/PMSTopTen.md

 5. The response will be a simple dialog asking "Show Details?".
 Click "OK" to get your prize.

 What you will then see is a display of the top overall swimmers (by points) and a list of all events analyzed to award points to PAC swimmers.
 In addition, at the bottom of this new display is a button titled "Show Statistics".
 Click that and you'll see the TTStats generated as a result of this AGSOTY generation.
+####Note added 1Mar2020:
+To allow access to the easter egg on a phone/tablet (basically, any device without a keyboard) you can also scroll down to the end of the page, past the Pacific Masters Swimming logo, where you will see the time and date of page generation.
+Hover your cursor on the space following the closing ')' and your cursor should change into a selection cursor.
+Click and reply to the dialog.